Quantum cosmological gravitational waves?

 Before focusing on the quantum features expected from gravitational waves, let us briefly recap the underlying classical theory.
 The starting point of our discussion is the FLRW background universe, defined by its scale factor function $a(\eta)$ depending on the (conformal) time $\eta$ and spatial 3D metric $\gamma_{ij}$, with tensorial perturbations $h_{ij}$.
 In that case, ignoring both scalar and vector modes which are not the subject of this analysis, one sets the metric as

-(we use units such that the velocity of light is $c=1$) and with $h_{ij}$ assumed transverse and traceless, i.e. the 3D covariant derivative $D^i$ being derived from the corresponding metric $\gamma_{ij}$.
+(we use units such that the velocity of light is $c=1$) and with $h_{ij}$ assumed transverse and traceless, i.e.

+the 3D covariant derivative $D^i$ being derived from the corresponding metric $\gamma_{ij}$.
 Noting $\Hu = a^\prime/a$ the conformal Hubble function\footnote{A prime denotes differentiation with respect to conformal time, e.g. $a^\prime := \D a/\D \eta$} and $\Ka$ the spatial curvature\footnote{In appropriate units for the comoving coordinates $x^i$, it can be scaled to $\Ka = 0, \pm 1$.
 For most of the practical applications we shall deal with in this review, we shall consider the simplest, and inflation-motivated, flat case with $\Ka=0$.} associated with the background metric $\gamma_{ij}$, the equation of motion for $h_{ij}$ is found to be

 where $\Delta = \gamma^{ij} \partial_{i} \partial_{j}$, $p$ is the background pressure and $\pi_{ij}$ the anisotropic stress.
-For many of the known components of matter, it is vanishing (however, see e.g. \cite{Ganguly:2021pke} and references therein), and we shall make the assumption that $\pi_{ij}=0$ from now on.
+For many of the known components of matter, it is vanishing (however, see e.g. \cite{Ganguly:2021pke,Shiraishi:2016yun} and references therein), and we shall make the assumption that $\pi_{ij}=0$ from now on.

 In what follows, we set $\Ka\to 0$ and thus identify the background spatial metric $\gamma^{ij} \to \delta^{ij}$ as the 3D curvature has been measured to be vanishingly small.
 Technically, considering a non-vanishing curvature merely amounts to changing the spectrum (and eigenfunctions) of the Laplace-Beltrami operator used below for the mode decomposition \cite{lifshitzGravitationalStabilityExpanding2017}, so that the calculations and discussions presented below can be generalised in a straightforward way if applied to epochs in which the assumption $\Ka=0$ may not be valid.